The Art of Peking Opera: Techniques and Traditions

 Chou (As a Clown)

 The ‘chou' parts are funny and can be told apart by a small white spot on the nose.
-Even though these figures are funny, they can also make deep social points.
+Even though these figures are funny, they can also make deep points.

 Why music and instruments are important